Stability conditions in families

 Now fix $\vv \in \Lambda$.
 By Lemma~\ref{lem:boundQsPs}, we have $\fM_{\uvs}(\vv) \subset \cP([\phi - \epsilon, \phi + \epsilon] ; \vv)$.
 The latter is bounded by Lemma~\ref{lem:CPIvbounded}, hence also the former, establishing condition \eqref{enum:bounded}.

-Finally, given a Dedekind scheme $C \to S$ essentially of finite type over $S$, the fiberwise collection of t-structures on $\cD_c$ for $c \in C$ induced by $\us$ integrates to a $C$-local heart $\cA_C$; it universally satisfies openness of flatness by Proposition~\ref{prop:yeswehaveopennessofflatness}.
+Finally, given a Dedekind scheme $C \to S$ essentially of finite type over $S$, the fiberwise collection of t-structures on $\cD_c$ for $c \in C$ induced by $\us$ integrates to a $C$-local heart $\cA_C$, in the sense of Definition~\ref{def:integrateststructure20210217}; it universally satisfies openness of flatness by Proposition~\ref{prop:yeswehaveopennessofflatness}.
 Since the hearts $\cA_c$ on the fibers are the same for $\sigma_c$ and $\varsigma_c$, the same holds for $\uvs$.
 We conclude with Theorem~\ref{thm:HNstructureviafibers}. \end{proof}